CleverRaven/Cataclysm-DDA/doc/JSON_INHERITANCE.md

 Contributors are encouraged to not overuse copy-from, as it can decrease the human readability of the JSON.
 Chained inheritance is especially likely to become unweildy, essentially recreating the level of redundancy we'd like to eliminate.

-In general, there are two situations where copy-from should be used in the core game
+In general, there are two situations where copy-from should be used in the core game:

 - Two things are nearly identical variants of each other.
 - A group of entities always (not almost always, always) shares some set of properties, then one or two levels of abstracts can set up a very shallow and narrow hierarchy.